Articles and Updates from Phoenix Children's

 RSV goes away on its own, but it might take a couple weeks for your child to feel better.
 There is no specific treatment for RSV, but there are some things you can do to help your child feel more comfortable at home.
 These include managing fever and pain with acetaminophen or ibuprofen; offering plenty of fluids; and checking with your child’s doctor before providing any nonprescription cold medicines.

 In most cases of RSV in children, hospitalization isn’t necessary, and caregivers can treat children at home.
 Sometimes, doctors will prescribe medicine to help open a child’s airways if they are having an asthma attack triggered by RSV.

 Why are some children hospitalized for RSV?

-In young children – especially those under 6 months of age or those with pre-existing health conditions or those who were born prematurely – RSV can be more serious and lead to bronchiolitis, an inflammation of the small airways in the lungs or pneumonia, an infection of the lungs.
+In young children – especially those under 6 months of age, those with pre-existing health conditions or those who were born prematurely – RSV can be more serious and lead to bronchiolitis, an inflammation of the small airways in the lungs, or pneumonia, an infection of the lungs.

 Sometimes children will require hospitalization for RSV if they are dehydrated or having trouble breathing.